 ‘Mother Warming’ – A Gentle but Strengthening Treatment

 A gentle but strengthening treatment for women post-birth is the ‘mother-warming’.
 This uses moxibustion (which is a dried herb called mugwort) to warm up the meridians running along the lower back and abdomen.
 It is particularly good for anyone with a fear of needles as we can administer it without using them.
-We recommend the treatment as soon as possible after birth, preferably twice a week for 3 weeks.
+I recommend the treatment as soon as possible after birth, preferably twice a week for 3 weeks.
 For more information please visit the British Acupuncture Council’s advice on the puerperium.